 Freematics ONE is an Arduino compatible vehicle telematics prototyping platform.
-Like its predecessors, Freematics ONE comes in form of a OBD-II dongle which plugs into a car’s OBD-II port, in which, ATmega328 works as main controller connected with various peripherals giving easy access to OBD-II, GPS, 9DOF motion sensor etc with the help of a dedicated Arduino library makes its programming as easy as with Arduino.
+It is in form of a OBD-II dongle which plugs into a car’s OBD-II port.
+ATmega328 (same as Arduino UNO) works as main controller connected with various peripherals giving easy access to OBD-II, GPS, 9-DOF motion sensor data.
+A dedicated Arduino library makes its programming as easy as with Arduino.

 - Access to all standard OBD-II PIDs, DTC, VIN from vehicle ECU